richmondcandt/automated-ytdlp-script/optional/README.md

 ```
 ./optional.sh
 ```
-# After running script, you can be able to run the scripts with downloader.sh command on terminal without going to any directory.
+# After running script, you can be able to run the script with downloader.sh command on terminal without going to any directory.